-I can’t be 100% positive about this street’s namesake, but I have a strong hunch that it’s Lorena Catherine Pickering (1869-1946).
-Born Lorena Stevenson in Portland, OR, she and her family came to Los Angeles in 1874.
+I can’t be 100% positive about this street’s namesake, but I have a strong hunch that it’s Lorena Catherine Stevenson (1869-1946).
+Born in Portland, OR, she and her family came to Los Angeles in 1874.
 Her father Henry J. Stevenson (c.
 1839-1926) was a government surveyor who became known for his work with millionaire landowner Lucky Baldwin in the 1880s.
-Lorena Street first appeared on an 1884 map of L.A. – the most important map of the city since the 1849 Ord survey – and it intersected with Stevenson Avenue.
-The man who drew that map?
+Lorena Street first appeared on an 1876 map of Los Angeles – arguably the most important map of the city since the 1849 Ord survey – and it intersected with Stevenson Avenue.
+The man who drew the map?
 Henry J. Stevenson.
-(His street was inexplicably re-spelled Stephenson Avenue a few years later; you know it today as Whittier Boulevard.)
+(His street, if indeed it was his street, was inexplicably re-spelled Stephenson Avenue a few years later.
+You know it today as Whittier Boulevard.)
 Lorena Stevenson worked as a teacher before marrying mining engineer Clarence D. Pickering (1867-1938) in 1893.
-The couple moved to Redondo Beach around 1897 and stayed there for the rest of their lives.
+The couple moved around, depending on Clarence’s work, but home for them was Redondo Beach.